AlexandreKcz/AlexandreKcz/README.md

 - 👋 Hi, I’m @AlexandreKcz
 - 👀 I’m interested in Game Developments
-- 🌱 I’m currently learning C# Events & NodeJS
+- 🌱 I’m currently learning Ps1 Game Development in C using Psy-Q
 - 💞️ I’m looking to collaborate on any small games projects
 - 📫 How to reach me alexandre.kcz.pro@gmail.com